cuustard/uni/SCC.141.md

 ### Governance

-When declaring AI systems, serveral roles work together to ensure the system is functional, compliant, and responsible
+When declaring AI systems, several roles work together to ensure the system is functional, compliant, and responsible.

-Factsheets are standardised documents that provide details about and AI system's purpose, design, data, and performance, tailored for different stakeholders to ensure transparency and accountability.
+Factsheets are standardised documents that provide details about an AI system's purpose, design, data, and performance, tailored for different stakeholders to ensure transparency and accountability.

-#### Stanrdard: Algorithmic Transparency
+#### Standard: Algorithmic Transparency

-1. The profession is producing auditable documentation for AI system, with effors like the UK's Algorithmic Transparency Standard.
+1. The profession is producing auditable documentation for AI systems, with efforts like the UK's Algorithmic Transparency Standard.
 2. Challenges in defining facts that demonstrate compliance with legal concepts like fairness (transparency and accountability)
 3. Active research focuses on developing metrics to evaluate AI systems against regulations and best practices.

 This means that:

-1. Chaning expectations and opportunities
+1. Changing expectations and opportunities

-   - thorough documentation of a software dev process is essentia
+   - thorough documentation of a software dev process is essential
-   - roles in monitoring and compiance are growing so technical expertise is in demand
+   - roles in monitoring and compliance are growing so technical expertise is in demand
    - research opportunities are increasing to develop metrics for evaluating AI systems

-2. Goverment Investment in training auditors
+2. Government Investment in training auditors
    - new career paths include working for organisations like the ICO or EHRC.

 ### Regulating AI